Post best viewed At Sunnyside. (WordPress Reader makes a mess of it.)

 Saint-Rémy-de-Provence, on or about Friday, 20 September 1889

-In the Autumn of 1889 Vincent remains ill.
-He consoles himself by copying works from some of his favorite artists.
-He works in a small studio in the asylum of Saint Paul of Mausole in Saint Remy de Provence as he recovers from a prolonged episode of mental illness.
+In the Autumn of 1889, Vincent remains ill.
+Consoling himself by copying works from some of his favorite artists, Vincent works in a small studio in the asylum of Saint Paul of Mausole in Saint Remy de Provence as he recovers from a prolonged episode of mental illness.

 “Good – since I’m above all ill at present, I’m trying to do something to console myself, for my own pleasure.
 I place the black-and-white by Delacroix or Millet or after them in front of me as a subject.
 And then I improvise colour on it but, being me, not completely of course, but seeking memories of their paintings – but the memory, the vague consonance of colours that are in the same sentiment, if not right – that’s my own interpretation.”

 Van Gogh creates the Pietà paintings after Célestine François Nanteuil-Leboeuf’s black and white lithograph of Delacroix’s Pietà.
 The subject and composition from the original remain, but Van Gogh lends his own style to the artwork.
 Delacroix’s influence helped van Gogh develop artistically and gain knowledge of color theory.

 To his brother Theo, Vincent writes:

 “What I admire so much about Delacroix… is that he makes us feel the life of things, and the expression of movement, that he absolutely dominates his colours.”

 In addition to van Gogh’s larger Pieta painting now found in the Van Gogh Museum, Vincent paints another smaller version of the Pietà for his sister Willemien just a few months before his tragic death in July 1890.
 The smaller version now resides in Rome. (see image below)